AEADataEditor/aea-de-guidance/preparing-for-data-deposit.md

 ### Considering the replicator

 The replicator of your package is likely to be less qualified than you are.
+After all, you are publishing something novel.

 You should assume